Mario Visintini: Victories

 According to Shores in 1983, Visintini shot down 20 enemy aircraft.
 During 50 air battles, he downed at least five Blenheim bombers, a greater number of Wellesley bombers, almost certainly three Gladiator fighters and a Hurricane, plus 32 enemy aircraft (alone and shared with others pilots) destroyed on the airfields of Gedaref, Goz Regeb (Sudan) and Agordat.

 Honours and tributes

-Visintini was posthumouslyawarded a Medaglia d'Oro al Valor Militare (Gold Medal of Military Valor), one of Argento (Silver) (one more in Spain) and one of Bronzo (Bronze).
+Visintini was posthumously awarded a Medaglia d'Oro al Valor Militare (Gold Medal of Military Valor), one of Argento (Silver) (one more in Spain) and one of Bronzo (Bronze).